A small step needed to control chaos on Islamabad Highway

 But since this ‘Fish-belly by-pass’ has been created for free, uninterrupted flow of southbound traffic, the life of motorists taking U-turn from this signal and then take a left to enter PWD double road has become miserable.
 The truckers give a damn to the traffic rules and conveniently occupy both the lanes.
 The two or three ITP cops on duty at the point flail their arms helplessly to control these truckers only to get mocking smirks in return!

-We have no reason to doubt that there are very intelligent people in the ITP, the ICT administration and the CDA who can put their heads together and find a good solution to mitigate the sufferings of general public, the motorists and not bow to the requirements of the truckers alone!
+We have no reason to doubt that there are very intelligent people in the ITP, the ICT administration and the CDA who can put their heads together and find a good solution.

 It was a few months back that the Islamabad Capital Territory (ICT) Administration in collaboration with the Capital Development Authority (CDA) decided to construct a ‘Fish-belly’ diversion at the only traffic signal left on the Islamabad Highway at ‘Khokhar Hotel’ stop for uninterrupted flow of traffic coming from T-Chowk on GT Road towards Islamabad.